WALL-EEEEEEE/gagdets/README.md

-# gagdets
+# Gagdets
-some gadgets for english
+This repo stores some useful gadgets for boosting up the process or management efficency.

+## Topic